amirzcheek/FinalProject/README.md

 SDP Final Project
 Created by Ilya Shelestov and Amirkhan Ilyassov

-Our Project idea is a **Restaurant**.
-In this project, we have implemented 6 Design Patterns: Strategy, Decorator, Singleton, Adapter, Factory method and Observer.
+Our Project idea is a **SmartRestaurant Management System**.

+**Overview**
+The SmartRestaurant Management System is a Java-based application that simulates the management operations of a restaurant.
+It utilizes various design patterns to enhance modularity, extensibility, and maintainability of the codebase.
+The implemented design patterns include Singleton, Decorator, Adapter, Factory Method, Observer, and Strategy.

 **Design Patterns Overview**

-1. Singleton Pattern
+1. **Singleton Pattern**
-The RestaurantManager class is implemented using the Singleton pattern to ensure a single instance controls the entire restaurant.
-This ensures centralized management and access to critical resources.
+The Singleton pattern is implemented in the **RestaurantManager** class of the SmartRestaurant Management System.
+The class ensures that only one instance of the manager exists throughout the system.
+The private constructor prevents external instantiation, and the **getInstance** method provides access to the single instance.
+This guarantees centralized control over resources such as customer data, payment strategies, and notifications, enhancing overall system coherence and efficiency.

-2. Decorator Pattern
+2. **Decorator Pattern**
-The Decorator pattern is applied to menu items, allowing customers to customize their orders with add-ons and modifications.
-Additional features such as CheeseDecorator and VegetableDecorator can be dynamically added to menu items.
+The Decorator pattern is utilized to dynamically modify the cost and description of menu items in the SmartRestaurant Management System.
+The **DishesDecorator** abstract class implements the Cuisine interface, providing a base decorator structure.
+Concrete decorators, such as **Besbarmak**, **Borsch**, **Kespe**, **Okroshka**, **Pasta**, and **Pizza**, extend **DishesDecorator** to add specific dishes to the base **Cuisine**.
+Each decorator contributes to the final cost and description of the menu item, allowing customers to customize their orders with additional dishes.

-3. Adapter Pattern
+3. **Adapter Pattern**
-The Adapter pattern integrates various payment gateways into the billing system.
-Adapters are created for payment gateways like PayPal and Credit Card to make them compatible with the existing billing system.
+The Adapter pattern is used to handle different currencies during the payment process.
+Users choose between dollars and tenge.
+If tenge is selected, the **TengeCurrencyAdapter** seamlessly converts the currency amount from dollars to tenge.
+This adaptation ensures compatibility between the existing **DollarsCurrency** class and the rest of the payment system, promoting flexibility for future currency additions with minimal code changes.

-4. Factory Method Pattern
+4. **Factory Method Pattern**
-The Factory Method pattern is employed to create different cuisines with specialized cooking procedures.
-Concrete factories such as ItalianCuisineFactory and ChineseCuisineFactory create specific dishes like Pizza, Pasta, and Dumplings.
+The Factory Method pattern is employed in the SmartRestaurant Management System to create different types of cuisines dynamically.
+The **CuisineFactory** abstract class serves as the base factory, providing a common interface for creating cuisines.
+Concrete factories, such as **ItalianCuisineCreator**, **KazakhCuisineCreator**, and **RussianCuisineCreator**, extend **CuisineFactory**.
+Each concrete factory overrides the **createCuisine** method to instantiate a specific type of cuisine, such as **ItalianCuisine**, **KazakhCuisine**, or **RussianCuisine**.

-5. Observer Pattern
+5. **Observer Pattern**
-The Observer pattern is implemented to notify customers waiting for a table.
-Customers act as observers, and the TableManager class serves as a subject, notifying waiting customers when a table becomes available.
+The Observer pattern is implemented to notify customers who have subscribed to notifications.
+In this system, customers act as observers.
+Customers subscribe to notifications and are notified when an event happening or amount of available tables.
+The Observer pattern ensures that only interested customers receive updates, enhancing the efficiency of the waiting system.

-6. Strategy Pattern
+6. **Strategy Pattern**
-The Strategy pattern is applied in the discount system, where different discount strategies (e.g., PercentageDiscount, FixedAmountDiscount) can be dynamically switched based on customer type or ongoing promotions.
+The Strategy pattern in the SmartRestaurant Management System enables customers to dynamically choose their payment method.
+When prompted, users select between Kaspi and Steam.
+The chosen payment strategy, either **PayByKaspi** or **PayBySteam**, is then employed to execute the payment operation.
+This design allows for easy expansion of payment options in the future, enhancing system flexibility.

+**Usage**

+**Administrator Mode**
+Add, remove, or view customers.
+Add or remove customers with notifications.
+Send messages to customers.

+**Customer Mode**
+Enter personal details.
+Choose to receive notifications.
+Select a cuisine (Kazakh, Russian, Italian).
+Customize the order with the Decorator pattern.
+Choose the payment currency with the Adapter pattern.
+Select the payment method with the Strategy pattern.